nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

 5. Verify the updates

-     We can verify that the tables are updated successfully by checking the `\d tablename` results from psql, and the indexes created should be listed.
+     We can verify that the tables are updated successfully by checking the `\d tablename` results from psql, the indexes created should be listed.

      If the concurrent index query fails for any reason, you may have an `invalid` index - if this occurs, make sure to drop and create the index again to avoid resources being used for the invalid index.